How To Euthanize A Betta Fish (Humanely & Painlessly)

-I don’t recommend flushing your betta fish down the toilet as they are designed to remove waste that breaks down more easily.
+I don’t recommend flushing your betta fish down the toilet, as they are designed to remove waste that breaks down more easily.
 Ideally, put your betta fish in a sealed bag and pop it in the bin.

 It is easy to sometimes assume that a fish is sick beyond treatment, so you should always seek advice on potential treatments before making the decision to end your betta’s life.

-I have concentrated on my preferred method of using clove oil because I think it is quick, easy, and humane, however, you can also ask a veterinarian to euthanize your fish using medications of their choice.
+I have concentrated on my preferred method of using clove oil because I think it is quick, easy, and humane, but you can also ask a veterinarian to euthanize your fish using medications of their choice.

-Other methods I have talked about in this post are not the kindest in my opinion, and then there are some which are darn right cruel, but I hope that I have covered the subject completely enough to give you the confidence to make the right choice.
+Other methods I have talked about in this post are not the kindest, in my opinion, and then there are some which are darn right cruel, but I hope that I have covered the subject completely enough to give you the confidence to make the right choice.